theAkito/procwatch/README.md

 * Get process watching done.
 Do not overload with unnecessary features.

 ## Project Status
-Before Pre-Alpha.
+Alpha.
 Unstable API.
 Model for config JSON will change a lot.

+Base functionality plus support for additional external services works.
+However, usage documentation is almost non-existent, which means you need to read the code to understand how to use this app.

 ## TODO
 * ~~Add Configuration File.~~